Rcomian/bunyan-rotating-file-stream/README.md

 <td>No</td>
 <td>false</td>
 <td>If period is also set, will rotate an existing log file when the process
-starts up if that file would have been rotated due to its age.
-This means that if you want a new file every day, and the process isn't running overnight, when you start up the next day you'll get a new file anyway.</td>
+starts up if that file needs rotating due to its age.
+This means that if you want a new file every day, and the process isn't running over midnight, this option will give you that new file when you next startup.</td>
 </tr>
 <tr>
 <td>threshold</td>
 <td>No</td>
 <td>0</td>
 <td>The maximum size for a log file to reach before it's rotated.
-Can be specified as a number of bytes, or a more friendly unit: eg, '100k', '1m', '2g' etc.</td>
+Can be specified as a number of bytes, or a more friendly units: eg, '100k', '1m', '2g' etc.</td>
 </tr>
 <tr>
 <td>totalFiles</td>
 <td>No</td>
 <td>0</td>
-<td>The number of rotated files to keep.
+<td>The maximum number of rotated files to keep.
 0 to keep files regardless of how many there are.</td>
 </tr>
 <td>totalSize</td>
 <td>No</td>
 <td>0</td>
-<td>Delete older rotated files once the total size of rotated files reaches this size.
+<td>The maximum storage to allow for the rotated files.
+Older files are deleted to keep within this size.
 0 here keeps files regardless of how large they get.
 Can be specified as a number of bytes, or a more friendly unit: eg, '100k', '1m', '2g' etc.</td>